 This will vary according to the National Park authorities.
 As a rule of thumb, any inhabited island is open to visitors, while the un-inhabited are off-limit.

 If possible, try to pack your regulator, your mask, your medications and a swimsuit change.
-Unexpected luggage delay will then be far more bearable.
+In addition, we recommend that guests bring along any overnight essentials in their hand luggage.
+This ensures that in case of any unexpected luggage delays, guests will at least have the essentials on hand making any delay far more bearable.

 The luggage allowance on your flight from the UK to Ecuador will vary according to the airline.
 Please contact us for queries on this subject.
 However, there is a strict weight limit on checked-in and hand luggage on the flight from Guayaquil to the Galapagos: